stillwater-sc/universal/README.md

 5.   **Simpler Circuitry**
     -   There are only two exceptional cases, Not a Real and Zero.
 No denormalized numbers, overflow, or underflow.

+But as Deep Learning has demonstrated, there are many different requirements to optimize an arithmetic and tailor it to the needs of the application.
+Universal brings all the machinery together to experiment to facilitate efficient contrast and compare different arithmetic number system designs, before committing them to hardware.

 ## Goals of the library

 The _Universal_ library started as a bit-level arithmetic reference implementation of the evolving unum Type III (posit and valid) standard.
 However, the demands for supporting number systems, such as adaptive-precision integers to solve large factorials, adaptive-precision floats to act as Oracles, or comparing linear and tapered floats provided the opportunity to create a complete platform for numerical analysis and computational mathematics.
-With this _Universal_ platform, we enable a new direction for optimizing algorithms to take advantage of mixed precision to maximize performance and minimize energy demands.
+With this _Universal_ platform, we enable a new direction for optimizing algorithms to take advantage of mixed-precision computation to maximize performance and minimize energy demands.
 Energy efficiency is going to be the key differentiator for embedded intelligence applications.

 As a reference library, _Universal_ offers an extensive test infrastructure to validate number system arithmetic operations, and there is a host of utilities to inspect the internal encodings and operations of the different number systems.

 The design space for custom arithmetic is vast, and any contribution to expanding the capability of the _Universal_ library is encouraged.

 ## Contributing to universal